Jennifer Gutiérrez (politician)

 Jennifer Gutiérrez (born September 14, 1986) is an American politician and community organizer currently serving as the council member for the 34th district in the New York City Council.
-The district includes portions of Bushwick, Greenpoint, and Williamsburg in Brooklyn and Ridgewood, Queens.
+The district includes portions of Bushwick and Williamsburg in Brooklyn and Ridgewood, Queens.

 A Queens-born daughter of immigrants from Colombia, Gutiérrez is the first Colombian-American member of the New York City Council.
 She resides in Bushwick.

 Early life and education

 Gutiérrez was born and raised in Queens.
 Her parents emigrated from Colombia in the 1980s.
 She grew up in a one-bedroom apartment in Queens with her mother, father and sister.
 She attended Jacqueline Kennedy Onassis High School, and later attended and graduated from SUNY Albany with a B.A. in political science.

 Career

 In 2012, Gutiérrez became involved in politics with the Arizona Democratic Party as a field organizer.
 In 2013, she became a field organizer for the New York City Council Office of Diana Reyna.